Trump, May affirm 'special relationship' between U.S., U.K. | The Japan Times

 Often combative in the presence of journalists, Trump seemed relaxed and humorous alongside May.
 At one point, after a British journalist asked whether people should be alarmed by his past statements, Trump joked: “This was your choice of a question?
 There goes that relationship.”

-He backed May’s determination to make Britain strong and prosperous once it leaves the European Union, saying he thought Brexit would be “a tremendous asset and not a tremendous liability.”
+He backed May’s determination to make Britain strong and prosperous once it leaves the European Union, saying he thinks Brexit will be “a tremendous asset and not a tremendous liability.”

 And when asked whether the two very different leaders had found common ground, Trump said they had.